-You just found an invitation to a wedding in your mailbox, or do you plan to go to that garden party or a formal ball?
-You surely want to look your very best and sparkle with an elegant fascinator decorated with frivolous feathers.
+Just found a wedding invitation in your mailbox, or are you planning to go to that garden party or formal ball?
+In any case, you want to look your very best and shine with an elegant fascinator, decorated with frivolous feathers!

 How to wear a fascinator?

 We have noticed that women sometimes have trouble putting on the fascinator.
 Usually milliners design a fascinator with the decoration placed at your right ear side.
 That way, your partner walks along your left side and is not hindered by the decoration.
 We advise that you select the size of the fascinator according to the event and your position as a guest.
 The more grandeur the event has, the larger the headpiece can be.
 Be aware that at events such as the Royal Enclosure area at the famous Ascot Races, held annually in June, women are not allowed if they are wearing a small fascinator.
 Your position as a guest is also important.
 Are you the sister of the bride or the introduce of a friend of the hostess?
 An exuberant fascinator suits the sister of the bride, but a modest variant suits the introduce.